OlivierLD/raspberry-coffee/RESTTideEngine/README.md

 Re-writing them using JavaFX does not sound like the right choice.
 If I have to learn a new language to build a modern GUI, for now I'd rather use `JavaScript` and `HTML5`.
 This way, the same code runs whenever a browser exists...
 You have REST APIs available on the server (again, a Raspberry PI, even the Zero does the job well), and you use AJAX and Promises to get to them from the Web UI
 (WebSockets are also a realistic option, tested).
+The computation required to produce the payload returned by the REST services
+(often in `json` format) is easily supported by a Raspberry PI, and the complexity of the UI rendering is 100% taken care of by the browser, running on a more powerful device.

 After a 3-day week-end of work, I was able to produce a tidal graph like that one:
 ![Tide at Ocean Beach](./docimg/first.glimpse.png)

 This is not finished, but that looks promising...

 ### Features (to be)
 - Web UI for tidal curves